-Essential to ensuring a healthy campus environment is a community-wide understanding of and commitment to our collective responsibility to adhere to health practices and guidelines that will help keep each of us and those around us safe and well.
+Essential to ensuring a healthy campus environment is a community-wide understanding of, and commitment to, our collective responsibility to uphold health practices and guidelines.

 Adaptive strategies for health and safety

-To best inform our thinking in this area, and to advise our next steps, we have established a partnership with Keeling & Associates—a higher education consulting firm with broad experience in campus health-related issues.
-Keeling & Associates has been a vital voice in our planning and we will continue to engage with the firm throughout the summer and upcoming academic year.
-As part of our ongoing consultation with Keeling & Associates, and in coordination with our working groups, we are pursuing a series of measures to help mitigate health risks on our campus, in preparation for a residential fall semester.
+To best inform our thinking in this area, over the summer of 2020 we established a partnership with Keeling & Associates—a higher education consulting firm with broad experience in campus health-related issues.
+Keeling & Associates has been a vital voice in our planning.
+As part of our ongoing consultation with Keeling & Associates, and in coordination with our working groups, we are continuing to pursue a series of measures to help mitigate health risks on our campus.